illusio666/employee_attrition_analysis/README.md

 ## Acknowledgements

 Thanks to fellow students and tutors at Code Institute for their assistance in pulling together this project and fixing the inevitable issues.

 Thanks to the various dog-sitters who looked after the mutts while I was head-down at times.

-Thanks to coffee for the boost.
+Thanks to coffee for its unwavering support.